-I expect to assign six "problem sets" (ranging from traditional problems to a telescope proposal) over the course of the semester, in addition to one 15 minute in-class presentation and an oral exam at the end of the semester.
+I expect to assign five problem sets over the course of the semester, in addition to one 15 minute in-class presentation and an oral exam at the end of the semester.
 You are encouraged to collaborate on problem sets, but individual write-ups are expected.
 Please hand in all problem sets on paper and on time, unexcused late problem sets will go down by 10% each day.

 Finally, I expect students to regularly attend astro coffee on Monday/Thursday at 2:30.
 This does not mean that you have to be present every single meeting (I don't make it!), but I expect to see your smiling faces on most days when you don't have a conflict.
-I expect that over the course of the semester each student will present at least four papers.
-I have set up a google form (see link on courseweb) that you can fill out quickly each time you present so that I have a record.
+I expect that over the course of the semester each student will present at least three papers.
+I have set up a google form (see link on Canvas) that you can fill out quickly each time you present so that I have a record.
 These papers don't have to be explicitly related to galaxies (but of course, basically all stars live in a galaxy and much of modern cosmology utilizes extragalactic sources).
+Two in-astrocoffee presentations may be replaced by one astrobites-style article.
+All instructions can be found on Canvas.